 - Each set gently shifts your teeth

-- Gradually, teeth move into alignment
+- Teeth gradually move into proper alignment

 Best for: